regebro/how-to-diff-xml/talk.rst

 .. note::

-    But here we have the same node, except, we have increased the numbering, in other words, there was another section inserted before this node.
+    Here we have the same node, but there was another section inserted before this node.

-    But when the library is to make a diff and compare these two nodes, it will first notice that the two nodes with numbers have changed, those values are different, so the nodes don't match any more.
+    When xmldiff is to make a diff and compare these two nodes, it will first notice that the two nodes with numbers have changed, those values are different, so the nodes don't match any more.